jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 are directed.
 When I added extra edges to the input, everything started working beautifully.
 For QT23 it computes 8 automorphisms, which is exactly what we expected.
 Excellent.

+--- the next day (?) ---

+Had a go wrapping conauto with Rust bindings, seems to be going ok.
+At some point I'll add that stuff to this repo.

+--- next day ---

+Ok, let's continue on those bindings.
+I think I'll maybe be ditching the Python stuff for now, since I don't want to also create bindings into python, which would also involve integrating with Networkx somehow, which isn't fun.

+Instead, I think I'll just write my algorithm in Rust.
+I also think that the algorithm might end up being just a variation of the Ullman algorithm, so that should be a good place to start.
+I think I already have a Rust implementation of it too, which is great.